 How We Work: Our Process

-Every project is unique, but good design and building take time.
-Even simple builds usually take about a year from first sketches to completion, so starting the conversation early helps.
+Every project’s different, but good design (and building it right) takes time.
+Even a “simple” build usually takes about a year from first sketches to move-in, so it helps to start the conversation early.

 Phase 1: Pre-Design